 Montreal Pride Festival (FiertéMTL) – Founded in 2007, the Montreal Pride Festival happens in August and has become the largest LGBT gathering in the Francophone world, and one of the largest pride festivals in the world.

-Take the green metro line to either Papineau or Beaudry Stations,or the largest metro station in Montreal that links to every metro line, Berri-UQAM Metro.
+Take the green metro line to either Papineau or Beaudry Stations, or the largest metro station in Montreal that links to every metro line, Berri-UQAM Metro.
 For more information, go to the Société de transport de Montréal (STM) website for updated costs and schedules.
 Google Maps and Moovit are both good Apps to get transport information easily.

-Oh, and once you taste the poutine you may never want to leave.
+Oh, and once you taste the poutine in Montreal, Canada you may never want to leave.

 Have you been to Montreal?
 Share your memories and what you think is the best place to stay in Montreal of Canada’s most European city in the comments below.